jungsoh/jungsoh.github.io/README.md

 I have managed several multi-disciplinary teams and collaborated with people with diverse background and expertise.
 In any team, I strive to achieve a shared sense of purpose, resolve conflicts and reach consensus.

 ## Projects
-I have just started uploading my projects, so the list is growing.
+I have just started uploading my projects, so the list is expanding.

 <table>
   <tr>